 There was no planning meals and I think we used to grab cheap fast food more often than not, which resulted in spending even more money and getting sick after eating the food!

-3 tips for Menu Planning on a Budget
+3 Tips for Meal Planning for a Family

 1. Shop early in the morning for the best deals on meat